Classical and Quantum Mechanics via Lie algebras: Representations of the Heisenberg algebra

 In the quantized version of a classical theory the functions on phase space become elements of some associative algebra $\Ez$.
 For a representation we want to realize the algebra $\Ez$ as a subalgebra of an algebra of linear operators.

 The approach of Schr\"odinger (1926) to this problem was to take as Hilbert space the space of square integrable complex-valued functions $\psi$ on $\Rz^3$; then the Schr\"odinger equation for the dynamics of a pure state takes the form of a wave equation, which was familiar to physicists at that time and hence came to dominate quantum mechanics.
-The approach taken by Schr\"odinger proved to be very successful and is also presented in many quantum physics textbooks.
+The approach taken by Schr\"odinger proved to be very successful and is also presented in many quantum physics textbooks, since (for a single particle) the real-valued function $|\psi(x)|^2$ has an intuitive semiclassical probability interpretation (discussed in Section {s.motQM}).

-For a single particle, Schr\"odinger's representation is quite intuitive: the real-valued function $|\psi(x)|^2$ is the probability density for the presence of a particle at a point $x$ in space.
 For multiparticle systems, the intuitive advantages of Schr\"odinger's representation is no longer given, as the wave functions are no longer in physical space $\Rz^3$ but, for $n$ particles, in an abstract $3n$-dimensional configuration space.
-For systems involving an unconserved number of particles, in particular for interactions with light, and for systems in the thermodynamic limit, things are even more complicated since the configuration space becomes infinite-dimensional, and the wave function representation becomes unwieldy.
+For systems involving an unconserved number of particles, in particular for interactions with light, and for systems in the thermodynamic limit, things are even more complicated since the configuration space becomes infinite-dimensional, and the wave function representation becomes unwieldy -- instead one usually resorts to the techniques of quantum field theory.
 Nevertheless, there are interesting papers using the resulting functional Schr\"odinger equation to illuminate the relations between classical solitons and quantum bound states (see, e.g., \sca{Jackiw} \cite{jackiw77}).

 One year earlier than Schr\"odinger, Heisenberg invented his infinite-dimensional matrix algebra.
 We present Heisenberg's approach since it generalizes easily to the most complex quantum systems, including the universe as a whole.